 - Draft NEPA documents, except when a federal statute requires a federal agency to initiate CZMA consistency review prior to its completion of NEPA compliance.
 Applicants may use NEPA or other project documents to provide the necessary data and information.
 If relying on NEPA or other project documentation, the applicant must clearly demonstrate how the materials support the consistency certification.

-DLCD will only start reviewing the proposed project for consistency with the Oregon Coastal Management Program when it has received the certification and all necessary data and information listed above.
+DLCD will only start reviewing the proposed project for consistency with the Oregon Coastal Management Program when it has received the certification and all necessary data and information (NDI) listed above.
 DLCD has created an application template for small-to-medium sized projects, however applicants can format the needed information how they see fit.

 Details for USACE Nationwide Permits and Federal Consistency Review